-- Events from monitoring applications event tables or views. - Data from monitoring applications metrics tables.
+- Events from monitoring applications event tables or views. - Data from monitoring applications metrics tables. - Generic output data from monitoring applications tables.

 What Data Is Forwarded

 Database policies use a user defined SQL query, an initial value statement, and a static initial value (session variable).
 The query you provide is used to define a search criterion on the database and with the initial value statement and a set up session variable, you can provide initial values that you can use in filtering.
 Starting with OMi 10.00, you are no longer limited to a fixed set of SQL clauses but can write more complex queries as well.